Internet-of-People/iop-profile-server/docs/INSTALLATION.md

  * Install .NET Core,
  * install OpenSSL (needed only for TLS certificate generation),
- * download the Profile Server source codes from GitHub,
+ * download the latest release Profile Server source codes from GitHub,
    * AND build the Profile Server binaries,
  * OR download the Profile Server binaries and install dependencies,
  * configure the Profile Server,